cloudutsukpilot/sakharams.github.io/_posts/devops/orchestration/terraform/2021-01-01-introduction-to-terraform.md

 tags: [DevOps, Orchestration, Terraform]
 ---

 Terraform is an open-source infrastructure as code (IaC) tool created by HashiCorp.
 It allows you to define and provision infrastructure resources in a declarative manner.
-With Terraform, you can manage resources across various cloud providers, such as AWS, Azure, and Google Cloud Platform, as well as on-premises infrastructure.
+With Terraform, you can manage resources across various cloud providers, such as Amazon Web Services(AWS), Azure, and Google Cloud Platform, as well as on-premises infrastructure.

 One of the key features of Terraform is its ability to create a "desired state" for your infrastructure.
 You define the desired state in a Terraform configuration file, which is written in a domain-specific language (DSL) called HashiCorp Configuration Language (HCL).
 The configuration file describes the resources you want to create, their properties, and any dependencies between them.